-Heat dissipation of heat source
+Heat dissipation heat source

 A heat source is defined as having a positive heat dissipation, whereas a heat sink is defined by a negative value.